ga-wdi-lessons/canvas/readme.md

 ## You do: Draw a Smiley face!

 Draw two circles for eyes, and half circle for the mouth

+### Bonus!

+Make one of the eyes wink.
+When the user clicks on the canvas, draw a half-circle for one of the eyes.

 ## Break